mdai/ml-lessons/README.md

 ## Running Jupyter notebooks Colab

 It’s easy to run a Jupyter notebook on Google's Colab with free GPU use (time limited).
-For example, you can add the Github jupyter notebook path to https://colab.research.google.com/notebook: select the "GITHUB" tab, and add the Lesson 1 URL: https://github.com/mdai/ml-lessons/blob/master/lesson1-xray-images-classification.ipynb
+For example, you can add the Github jupyter notebook path to https://colab.research.google.com/notebook:
+Select the "GITHUB" tab, and add the Lesson 1 URL: https://github.com/mdai/ml-lessons/blob/master/lesson1-xray-images-classification.ipynb

 To use the GPU, in the notebook menu, go to Runtime -> Change runtime type -> switch to Python 3, and turn on GPU.
 See more [colab tips.](https://www.kdnuggets.com/2018/02/essential-google-colaboratory-tips-tricks.html)